rmesch/Parallel-Bitmap-Resampler/README.md

  !!!
 The FMX-version currently supports Windows32Bit and Windows64Bit only !!!

  *New:* Now contains a legacy-version suitable for Delphi 2006 and up.
 It is in the folder BitmapScaling_Legacy.
 Unit names have been appended by Legacy, otherwise usage is the same as explained below.
+The demo requires Windows 2000 or higher to run.

 Usage: